endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0004-separate-repo-host.md

 - contain the GitHub-specific elements
 - have a transient dependency on `Endjin.RecommendedPractices`

-That second point is important because it enables projects that are happy with how v1 works today can continue to have a single package reference.
+That second point is important because it enables projects that are happy with how v1 works today to continue to have a single package reference.
 It will be to `Endjin.RecommendedPractices.GitHub` instead of `Endjin.RecommendedPractices`, but it's a relatively small change.
 To ease the transition, the new `Endjin.RecommendedPractices` will detect when it is in use on a GitHub-backed project, and will suggest using `Endjin.RecommendedPractices.GitHub` instead.
-(This warning can be disabled by setting a property in cases where it's really what someone wants.)
+(This warning can be disabled by setting a property in cases where someone really wants to use `Endjin.RecommendedPractices` without Source Link in a GitHub repo.)

 ## Consequences